 Capital Requirements for HomeTrust Bancshares.
-HomeTrust Bancshares is not subject to any minimum regulatory capital requirements.
-However, beginning in 2015, it will be subject to regulatory capital requirements adopted by the Federal Reserve, which generally are the same as the new capital requirements for HomeTrust Bank.
-These new capital requirements include provisions that might limit the ability of HomeTrust Bancshares to pay dividends to its stockholders or repurchase its shares.
-For a description of these capital requirements, see "Regulation of HomeTrust Bank - Current Capital Requirements for HomeTrust Bank and - New Capital Rules."
+Effective with its conversion to a bank holding company on August 25, 2014, HomeTrust Bancshares is subject to the minimum regulatory capital requirements established by the Federal Reserve, and meets the standards for a well-capitalized bank holding company, which require a ratio of total capital ratio of at least 10.0% and a ratio of Tier 1 capital ratio of at least 6.0%, on a consolidated basis.
+Effective January 1, 2015, HomeTrust Bancshares will be subject to new regulatory capital requirements adopted by the Federal Reserve, which are the same as the new capital requirements for HomeTrust Bank.
+These new capital requirements include provisions such as the capital conservation buffer requirement that can limit the ability of HomeTrust Bancshares to pay dividends to its stockholders or repurchase its shares.
+For a description of these capital requirements, see "Regulation of HomeTrust Bank - New Capital Rules."
+HomeTrust Bancshares will be subject to the same capital conservation buffer requirement as described above for HomeTrust Bank.

-HomeTrust Bancshares has conducted a pro forma analysis of the application of these new capital requirements as of June 30, 2013.
-We have determined that HomeTrust Bancshares, Inc. meets all these new requirements, including the full 2.5% capital conservation buffer, and remains well-capitalized, if these new requirements had been effect on that date.
+HomeTrust Bancshares has conducted a pro forma analysis of the application of these new capital requirements as of June 30, 2014.
+We have determined that HomeTrust Bancshares, Inc. meets all these new requirements, including the full 2.5% capital conservation buffer, and remains well-capitalized, as if these new requirements had been effect on that date.